Real Estate Breaks

 Successfully trading options requires advanced skill in three areas:

 Our strategy is simple but not easy:

 Trade high probability market set-ups using near expiration put (or call) options.

 At this point in time (post financial crisis 2008 - 2009) and in our view, this trading method is far superior to a fundamentals based or 'diversified' approach.

-If one is 'diversified', then one has to admit they are ignorant of the markets and the technical (manipulative) forces behind market moves.
+If one is 'diversified', then one has to admit they are unable to discern the technical, manipulative forces behind market moves.

 The above statement is harsh but true and taken as a paraphrase from Gerald M. Loeb in his book, The Battle For Investment Survival.

 As Wyckoff stated over a century ago, the market has its own energy and objective(s).
 Price action has little to do with fundamentals.

 Wall St. has deluded the public into thinking fundamentals matter; in so doing it has been able to promulgate the deception for over 150 years.

 If one is asking the wrong question (fundamentals), then one is going to get the wrong answer and be at least two levels (wrong question, wrong answer) removed from market reality.

 Some are so deep in the fallacy, they spend a lifetime trying to figure out what the market 'should' be doing.

 Entire industries such as financial planning, money management, radio and television market reporting, have been (either knowingly or unknowingly) built on and in support of the Wall St. deception.

 Of course, the trading professionals are running their own game.

 They use market earnings or news releases as an 'excuse' to drive prices to specific levels where they can enter or exit at low risk.
 Don't think that's true?
 Take a look at this.